All Products

 count

-Number of bindings added to the queue.
+The total number of bindings added to queues.

 {tenant_userid,instanceId,vHost}